Television City: Architecture

+Redevelopment

 In 2021, Hackman announced plans for a major, $1.25 billion redevelopment of the facility, which will expand Television City to at least 15 soundstages, and add additional office space.
 Parts of the expansion will be built atop existing parking lots, which will be converted to parking garages.
 The four original studios and its architectural qualities will be preserved.
-In March 2023, due to the redevelopment, Fremantle announced that The Price is Right would relocate to a new facility in Glendale after having filmed at Television City for 51 consecutive seasons.
-Other programs currently filmed at Television City will also relocate elsewhere; The Late Late Show with James Corden was already scheduled to end entirely in April 2023.
+Due to the redevelopment, a number of shows began to relocate to other locations as their leases expired; in 2023, The Price is Right would relocate to a studio in Glendale after having filmed at Television City for 51 consecutive seasons, while The Bold and the Beautiful announced a move to the nearby Sunset Las Palmas Studios in 2025, after 38 years at Television City.

+The City Council approved the plans in early 2025.
+No construction date has been announced.

 Shows produced at Television City

-Below is a partial list of programs that have recorded episodes or broadcast live at Television City Studios.
+Below is a partial list of programs that have been broadcast live or recorded at Television City.